zhangy10/px4-firmware/boards/modalai/rb5-flight/PRIORITIES.md

 ## Deployment considerations

 Generate test signature before shipping.
 Preserve it across updates.
     - Better yet, find a way to not need signatures.
-(File a QC case)
+(Filed a QC case...)
+    - We need to also store these in case customer loses it

 Customers cannot build our PX4.
 Can send out binary first.

 Customers cannot QFIL.
 Stuck with whatever is there on shipment.

+## Test team documentation

+Document each drone and it's HW configuration.
+Log all changes.

+Document each test flight.
+Include drone id, sw version, notes, etc.

+File issues in (Asana?)

 ## Other